richardjhughes/project-dependencies/README.md

 python3 build.py -ios
 ```

-Note, this only works when building on MacOS.
+Note: this only works when building on MacOS.

 To install, run `install.py`: